CopernicaMarketingSoftware/Documentation/Yothalot/php-install.md

 Yothalot can be used with a [PHP API](copernica-docs:Yothalot/phpapi "PHP API").
 This PHP API enables you to run PHP scripts with mapreduce jobs on the Yothalot cluster.
 The API also makes it easy to start up these jobs from within PHP.
-Before you can use this functionality you have to install some extra libraries besides Yothalot.
 Before you can use the PHP API you need to install PHP and the Yothalot-PHP extension besides Yothalot.
 This page discusses how to install these.
 If you want to install Yothalot you are referred to our [Installation](copernica-docs:Yothalot/installation "Installation of Yothalot")